Mrian07/Proyeksi/docs/installation-and-operations/installation-faq/README.md

 ## Installation and configuration

-### Which options are there to install Openproject?
+### Which options are there to install Proyeksiapp?

 There's the package based installation (recommended), installation via Docker, using a provider (like Univention, Bitnami, IONOS) and the manual installation.